-A Bitcoin IRA, or Individual Retirement Account, is a personal financial plan which provides investors with a method of investing in the crypto-asset market.
-Many Boomers desire a private pension plan that provides a holistic approach in the event of a crisis, and the Bitcoin IRA offers a robust and accessible solution.
+A Bitcoin IRA, or Self-Directed Retirement Account, is a personal financial plan which allows investors to use IRA funds to invest in the crypto-asset market.
+Many Boomers desire a private pension plan that provides a holistic approach in the event of a crisis, and the Bitcoin IRA offers an accessible solution.

 - The supply is limited.
 Only 21 million Bitcoin can ever be mined.

 The IRA Financial Difference